-To provide an alternative education for learners in Key Stage 4 who are in danger of social and educational exclusion.
+To provide an alternative education for learners who are in danger of social and educational exclusion.
 By combining basic education and mentoring with the discipline and ethos of boxing we seek to return our learners to education, training or employment, improve their health and happiness, and empower them to play a positive role in their communities.